 Face masks or covers are mandatory.
 Make sure the mask or cloth covers your nose and mouth properly.

-Use gloves wherever you use yours hands for games in the park.
+Use gloves wherever you use your hands for games in the park.

 Maintain at least 6 feet distance or as much as possible from others.